How do I obtain my license to apply herbicide?

 What should I do with herbicide I no longer need?

 The County Weeds Dept. cannot accept herbicide donations at this time.
 The County sponsors a Household Hazardous Waste Collection event in even numbered years.
-This information will be updated as possible.
+The next disposal event will be in the summer of 2024.
+For more info, visit https://www.co.laplata.co.us/services/environmental_service/index.php during that time.

 What kind of herbicide should I use and when do I spray?